 The policy that was introduced to mitigate inequality between the Arab and the Jewish educational systems came about in response to, or as the inevitable result of, the existing situation.
-The effects of this policy have been short-term and confined to limited fields, such as building classrooms.
+The effects of this policy have been short-term and confined to limited fields, such as building classrooms and technical changes in the curriculum.
 These actions are inadequate; it is urgently necessary to produce a comprehensive policy for several years to come, based on a complete understanding of the singularity of Israel’s Arab minority in terms of its values, culture, and social problems.

-Seventy years after the State of Israel was established, the challenge that it and the Arab educational system face involve not only ensuring larger budgets but also in the realm of substance and content.
+Seventy years after the State of Israel was established, the challenge that it and the Arab educational system face involve not only ensuring larger budgets but also in the realm of substantive equality of opportunity and leading real changes in the substantive and content field. .
 The better the curricula in the Arab system are adapted to the students’ culture, the more Arab society will be able to realize the full potential of its human resources, for the benefit not only of the Arab population but to the Israeli economy and society at large.

+The main problems that exist in the Arab education system concern the issue of the identity and status of Arab society in Israel and disregard of the historical narrative of the Arab minority, leading to emptiness in the Arab education system.
 Therefore, the Arab minority must be a central partner in defining the educational goals of its educational system and the scholastic contents that its schools will teach.
-The system should be given administrative autonomy and equality in resource allocation.
+The system should be given administrative autonomy and equality in the provision of professional, structural and financial resources.
 A transition is needed from maintaining the policy of exclusion and tyranny, control and exclusion in coping with the Arab educational system to optimal integration of the Arab population into the society, employment, and economy of Israel.